Cathedral Church of St. Marie, Sheffield

-In recent years, the temple has enjoyed significant public interest, partly as a popular concert venue, having hosted many of the finest choral ensembles in the world.
+In recent years, Saint Marie's has attracted significant public interest, not only as a place of worship but also as a popular concert venue, hosting some of the finest choral ensembles in the world.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Sheffield.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.